 Pursuant to the Trust Agreement, the Fund may, in its discretion, determine what portion, if any, of the amount paid to a redeeming Unitholder on a redemption of Units is an allocation and designation to the Unitholder of net realized capital gains of the Fund that were realized by the Fund to facilitate the redemption of Units.
 Any such allocation and designation will reduce the redemption price otherwise payable to the redeeming Unitholder, and therefore, the Unitholder's proceeds of disposition.
-Provided that certain Tax Proposals are enacted as proposed, an amount so allocated and designated to a redeeming Unitholder may only be deductible to the Fund to the extent of the gain that would otherwise be realized by the Unitholder on the redemption of Units.
-Assuming that such Tax Proposals are enacted in their current form, the taxable component of distributions by the Fund to non-redeeming Unitholders could be greater than it would be in the absence of such amendments.
+Based on recent amendments to the Tax Act, an amount so allocated and designated to a redeeming Unitholder will only be deductible to the Fund to the extent of the gain that would otherwise be realized by the Unitholder on the redemption of Class A Units.

 If, at any time, the Fund delivers Portfolio Assets to any Unitholder upon a redemption of a Unitholder's Units on the termination of the Fund, the Unitholder's proceeds of disposition of the Units will generally be equal to the aggregate of the fair market value of the distributed property and the amount of any cash received, less any capital gain realized by the Fund on the disposition of such distributed property.
 The cost of any property distributed by the Fund in specie will generally be equal to the fair market value of such property at the time of the distribution less any amount that is deductible as interest accrued on such property to the date of distribution and not yet due.
 Such distributed property may or may not be a qualified investment for Registered Plans.
-If such distributed property is not a qualified investment for Registered Plans, such Registered Plans (and, in the case of certain Registered Plans, the annuitants, beneficiaries or subscribers thereunder or holders thereof) may be subject to adverse tax consequences.
+If such distributed property is not a qualified investment for Registered Plans (and, in the case of certain Registered Plans, the annuitants, beneficiaries or subscribers thereunder or holders thereof) may be subject to adverse tax consequences.

-One-half of any capital gain ("taxable capital gain") realized on the disposition of Units will be included in the Unitholder's income and one-half of any capital loss (an "allowable capital loss") realized must be deducted from taxable capital gains in accordance with the provisions of the Tax Act.
+One-half of any capital gain ("taxable capital gain") realized on the disposition of Units or a taxable capital gain designated by the Fund in respect of a Unitholder for a taxation year of the Unitholder will be included in the Unitholder's income and one-half of any capital loss (an "allowable capital loss") realized by the Unitholder in a taxation year of the Unitholder must be deducted from taxable capital gains realized by the Unitholder in the taxation year or designated by the Fund in respect of the Unitholder for the taxation year in accordance with the provisions of the Tax Act.
 Allowable capital losses for a taxation year in excess of taxable capital gains for that taxation year may be carried back and deducted in any of the three preceding taxation years or carried forward and deducted in any subsequent taxation year against net taxable capital gains in accordance with the provisions of the Tax Act.